zulvkr/staticformdocs/docs/add-theme.md

-# Adding and Removing Themes
+# Adding Themes

 > Theme settings are important parameter during build process, incorrect configuration or corrupt theme files may cause build failure.

 Instaling theme steps may vary depend on the theme requirement and your git hosting.
-In this tutorial we will discuss how to add an imaginary `my-curious-theme` to a GitHub hosted
+In this tutorial we will discuss how to add an imaginary `my-curious-theme` to a GitHub hosted Static Form instance.

 Adding theme: